livewyer-ops/reference-implementation-google/README.md

 ## Installation Flow

-The installation process follows this pattern:
+The installation process follows this new pattern using a local Kind cluster as bootstrap:

 1. Configure your environment settings in `config.yaml`
+2. Set up Azure credentials in `private/azure-credentials.json`
+3. Run `task install` which:
-   - The [Installation](#installation) process will include creating a `config.yaml` file using the [`config.yaml.template`](https://github.com/livewyer-ops/reference-implementation-azure/blob/v2/config.yaml.template) in this repository
+   - Creates a local Kind cluster using the configuration in `kind.yaml`
-2. Run `task install` which:
+   - Deploys components to Kind cluster via Helmfile as specified in `bootstrap-addons.yaml`
+   - Crossplane on Kind cluster connects to Azure and creates necessary cloud resources:
-   - Sets up Azure Workload Identity credentials
+     - Crossplane Workload Identity
+     - Azure Key Vault
+     - DNS records (`*.local.<domain>`) for observing local installation
-   - Deploys ArgoCD via Helmfile
+   - Deploys CNOE components to the target AKS cluster via ArgoCD
-   - Creates ArgoCD ApplicationSets that deploy all other components
-   - Configures workload identities and RBAC automatically
+4. Monitor installation progress via local ArgoCD at `argocd.local.<domain>` and Crossplane at `crossplane.local.<domain>`
+5. Once installation is complete, the local Kind cluster is no longer needed

 ```mermaid
 ---